Post Study Work Permit in Germany: Requirements, Fees, Process

 Whether you are a graduate from a German university or a skilled professional from abroad, the Opportunity Card offers a structured pathway to transition into Germany’s job market and move closer to permanent residency.

 The cost of studying in Germany (combining the low or no tuition fee and living expenses) is one of the lowest in the top student destinations in the world.
 Furthermore, the excellent automotive and heavy machinery sector makes MS Colleges in Germany a top choice for Indian Students.
-But studying is all very well…every student who aspires to go abroad does so with a wish for finding a job on completion of the studies.
+But studying is all very well…every student who aspires to go abroad does so with a wish to find a job on completion of the studies.
 The reasons can be many – to offset the heavy student loans or indeed to get an opportunity to make that country his/her home.

 Q: Does Germany offer a post-study work visa?